'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 Identifying the suspicious cult of the 'Oddfellows', had given me enough probability to secure my purposive thoughts in a sequential order.
 I was even more resolute in my intention to solve this irresistible mystery and case, with the utmost assiduity and certitude.

-Fortuity was not what I was expecting to prevail or resolve these murders with, but instead, optimum resolve that was conducive to the result I was seeking in the end.
+Fortuity was not what I was expecting to prevail or resolve these murders with, instead, optimum resolve that was conducive to the result I was seeking in the end.

 On that night the dauntless murderer would make his first mistake, and one that would be irresponsible of his action.
 I was at the Tivoli Theatre in Guild Street, with Galloway at Capital Theatre on Union Street.